ml-lab/VisualSearchServer/readme.md

-A simple implementation of Visual Search using TensorFlow, Inception version 3 models and AWS GPU instances  (under development)
+A simple implementation of Visual Search using TensorFlow, InceptionV3 model and AWS GPU instances  (under development)
 ==================

 This codebase implements a simple visual indexing and search system, using features derived from Google's inception